 File Manager feature overviewEdit on GitHub

 The File Manager feature lets you upload and manage your assets (media files) effectively.
-You can:
+You can do the following:

-- Add and delete files manually via the Back Office
+- Add and delete files manually through the Back Office.

 A Back Office user can upload files then add them to CMS pages and blocks to display on the Storefront.

-Apart from images, you can add many different types of assets to your project, including but not limited to:
+Apart from images, you can add many different types of assets to your project, including but not limited to the following ones:

 - PDF documents

 Digital assets let content managers create rich, compelling, and attractive content for your customers.
 They also let you offer your customers additional information like user manuals or instructions.

 The files in the Back Office are kept in a tree-like structure.
 A Back Office user can create folders (also known as directories) under File Directories Tree and organize them into a hierarchical system by dragging and dropping them in the file tree.